Freedom of Information requests

 Freedom of Information Requests

 Anyone - from anywhere in the world - has a right to see almost any kind of recorded information held by West Lothian Council, however old the information is.
-You do not have to say why you want the information or what you want it for and we are obliged to respond to all information requests we receive within 60 working days of receipt.
+You do not have to say why you want the information or what you want it for and we are obliged to respond to all information requests we receive promptly and within 20 working days of receipt.

 If you would like to make a FOI request, please put this in writing or another recordable format , and send it to:

 Customer Services, West Lothian Council, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian, EH54 6FF; email: firstname.lastname@example.org

 Provision of information under access legislation such as the Freedom of Information (Scotland) Act does not mean that the recipient has an automatic right to re-use that information, for example to publish it, or adapt it in some way.
 Most of the information that West Lothian Council provides in response to Freedom of Information requests will be subject to copyright protection and permission to re-use it will be required.
 In most cases the copyright will be owned by West Lothian Council.
 The copyright on other information may be owned by another person or organisation, as indicated on the information itself.

 Where it is confirmed in writing, you will be free to use any information supplied for your own non-commercial research or private study purposes .
 The written permission may also state that the information can be used for any other purpose allowed by a limitation or exception in copyright law, such as news reporting.
 There may be further conditions, such as:

 - Any use must be in context and must not be misleading;

 - Any other type of re-use, for example by publishing the information in digital or analogue form, including on the internet, will require the permission of the copyright owner.

 It may be that permission will not be granted, in which case a reason for refusal will be provided.

 If you wish to make an application to re-use information supplied to you, further information can be found on the page about re-use of public sector information.